In a crowded endpoint security market, it can be difficult to distinguish between technology offerings.

 What is EDR?

-Endpoint Detection and Response (EDR) platforms are security systems that combine elements of next-gen antivirus with additional tools to provide real-time anomaly detection and alerting, forensic analysis and endpoint remediation capabilities.
+Endpoint Detection and Response (EDR) platforms are cyber security systems that combine elements of next-gen antivirus with additional tools to provide real-time anomaly detection and alerting, forensic analysis and endpoint remediation capabilities.

 By recording every file execution and modification, registry change, network connection and binary execution across an organisation’s endpoints, EDR enhances threat visibility beyond the scope of EPPs.

 Blurring the lines

 On the face of it, the distinction between EPP and EDR is relatively straightforward – EPP is a first-line defence mechanism, effective at blocking known threats.
 EDR is the next layer of security, providing additional tools to hunt for threats, forensically analyse intrusions and respond swiftly and effectively to attacks.

 The difficulty comes in the increasing convergence of the two markets.
 While EDR was initially positioned as a solution for large enterprises with dedicated Cyber Security Operations Centres, there is a growing acceptance that additional threat detection, investigation and response capabilities are a necessity for organisations of all sizes.

 Buyers are increasingly looking for all-in-one solutions that provide both active and passive endpoint protection.
 This has led EDR providers to incorporate aspects of EPPs into their offerings, and EPP providers to integrate basic EDR functionality in theirs too.

 Many traditional EDR use cases, focused around searching across endpoints for indicators of compromise (IOCs), are now addressed by the mainstream EPP market.